DataShaka/Documentation/README.md

 All calls must have a `token=[guid]` parameter.
 This parameter is not listed against each route in turn.

+If you would like a token feel free to email us at hello@datashaka.com or tweet us [@DataShaka] (http://twitter.com/DataShaka).

 ##Formats
 Unless otherwise stated, all routes support the `.json` and `.xml` format.
 Data routes support `.json`,`.xml`,`.csv` and `.html`.

 `.html` is provided for viewing in browser or Excel 'Web Query'.

 ##Url Demo Page
-All of the routes below are runnable in the [API Demo Page](https://api.datashaka.com/demo)
+All of the routes below are runnable in the [API Demo Page](https://api.datashaka.com/demo).

 ##Metadata Routes